History of the Chicago White Sox: 2019 season

-2020-present: Contenders again

 2020 Season: Back in the playoffs

 In 2020, the White Sox went all in after a long rebuild.
 They signed big-time free agents like catcher Yasmani Grandal, pitchers Dallas Keuchel and Gio González, and Edwin Encarnación.
 The team finished second in the AL Central with a record of 35–25 in the pandemic-shortened season and clinched a playoff spot for the first time since 2008.
 The Sox unfortunately lost in the Wild Card Series against the Oakland Athletics 2 games to 1.
 José Abreu won the American League MVP award, becoming the fourth player in White Sox history to do so.

-2021 season: Central Division champs again
+2021 season: Central Division champs again and back to back playoff appearances

 During the 2020–21 offseason, the White Sox fired manager Rick Renteria and brought back Tony La Russa to take his place.
 La Russa had not managed a team since 2011 and became the oldest person to manage an MLB team at the age of 76.
+During the offseason, the White Sox made some more big moves.
+They traded for Texas Rangers starting pitcher Lance Lynn and signed arguably the best closer in the league in Liam Hendriks to a four year, $54M contract.
 On June 6, La Russa won his 2,764th game as a manager, surpassing John McGraw for second on the all-time managerial wins list.
 On August 12, the White Sox played in the first Field of Dreams game in Dyersville, Iowa against the New York Yankees.
 The White Sox won the game 9–8 on a walk-off home run by Tim Anderson.
 On September 23, the White Sox clinched the American League Central Division for the first time since 2008 while also clinching back-to-back postseason berths for the first time in franchise history.
 Overall in 2021, the White Sox had a record of 93–69, their first 90 win season since 2006.
 The White Sox lost the ALDS to the Houston Astros in four games.